haidarrahman30/haidarrahman30/README.md

 I'm **Haidar Rahman**

-I am still learning and understanding about the world of web development, which I currently serve as a web developer at GenBI NTB and slowly learning about android development.
+I am still learning and understanding about the world of web development and slowly learning about android development.

 I've worked on several projects that I built and developed :
 <li> <a href="http://thehafiz.my.id/"> TheHafiz Application </a> with repository <a href="https://github.com/haidarrahman30/HafizDev_TheHafiz-App/">At here</a></li>